Our Favorite Southern France Tours

 Provence has three millennia of fascinating history to explore.
 Marseille, France’s oldest city, was colonized by the Greeks in 600 BC (Nice and Monaco followed soon after).
 The Romans conquered the region in the 1st century BC.
 The region’s name, derived from the Latin Provincia Romana, is a legacy of this conquest.
 They left behind colossal works that can still be visited today including the pristine Pont du Gard aqueduct, the antique theatre in Orange and the amphitheater in Nimes.
 The 14th-century Papal Schism saw the Pope decamp from Rome to Avignon where they built the imposing Gothic Palais of Papes.
 Though lesser-known than the Normandy beach landings, hundreds of thousands of Allied troops landed in German-occupied Provence and the French Riviera during the summer of 1944 during Operation Dragoon.
 In four weeks they succeeded in liberating most of southern France.
 Visitors can pay their respects in the Rhone American Cemetery in Draguignan.

 The border of the Mediterranean means a lot of sun and fantastic stone fruits and vegetables.
 Food is often lighter here, featuring olive oil, garlic, and olives rather than the creme, butter, and sauces from further north.
-Try tapenade (an olive and anchovy spread), ratatouille (a zucchini, eggplant, tomato, and onion-based dish), or delicious socca (a chickpea flour flatbread socca) in Nice or panisse (chickpea flour fries) in Marseille.
+Try tapenade (an olive and anchovy spread), ratatouille (a zucchini, eggplant, tomato, and onion-based stew), or delicious socca (a chickpea flour flatbread socca) in Nice or panisse (chickpea flour fries) in Marseille.
 Provence’s markets are an excellent place to sample the local food.

 When to go: Most of the year is dry and sunny.
 Spring and Fall are lovely times to visit.
 The summer is popular, but it can be very hot in July and August.
 Marseille and Nice are worthwhile year-around.
 Provence host several renowned festivals in July and August.
 The Festival d’Aix and the Choregie d’Orange are among the world’s premier opera events.
 The Festival d’Avignon is the largest theater festival in Europe.
 The city is transformed for three weeks in July with over dozens of official and hundreds of unofficial productions.
 The Festival of Rencontres de la Photographie in Arles showcases great photography by old masters and creative new talents.
 Dozens of exhibitions are held in emblematic sites across the city.